 For Kathleen Hodgson, also of Rye, the main reason for her protest was the president’s handling of the COVID-19 pandemic.

-Lonn Sattler of Barrington, a 22-year Navy veteran ,felt it was his responsibility to educate Trump supporters on a wide array of things he has done over the past few years as president, believing that most Trump supporters would not support Trump if they were fully cognizant of all the things he’s done.
+Lonn Sattler of Barrington, a 22-year Navy veteran, said he felt it was his responsibility to educate Trump supporters on a wide array of things their candidate’s done over the past few years as president, believing that most Trump supporters would not support him if they were fully informed.

 “Just got to keep pushing, got to keep educating.
 That’s all we can do,” he said.

-Sattler shared signs with fellow Navy veteran Debbie Andersen, with Andersen coming up from just outside of Boston to protest the event.
+Sattler shared signs with fellow Navy veteran Debbie Andersen, who traveled to New Hampshire from just outside of Boston to protest the event.

-While other protesters had cautious optimism that former Vice President Joe Biden would be able to beat Donald Trump this fall, Andersen was more skeptical.
+While other protesters had cautious optimism that former Vice President Joe Biden would be able to beat Donald Trump in November’s election, Andersen was more skeptical.

 She said she would be “holding her nose” to vote for Biden, adding that she thought Biden was a poor candidate.